-Are your getting the error ‘An error occurred in the underlying security system.
-The supplied handle was invalid’ when trying to send an email in MS Outlook.
+For instance, they get An error occurred in the underlying security system.
+The supplied handle was invalid when trying to send an email in MS Outlook.

 How can I fix Outlook security system errors?

-- Restart your Internet Connection
+- Restart your Internet connection

 - Create a new Outlook profile